deverl/player_server/README.md

 - For a production service, some validation of the input csv data should be added.

 - There are currently no unit or integration tests.

+- I've been unsuccessful in mounting the csv directory into the container as of yet.
+So, the Player.csv file is just copied into the container.
+The code checks every minute for a change in the file (and updates the DB if a change is detected), but it will never be triggered because of the static csv file in the container.